Aphrodite's Child: Third album – 666, and breakup

 In late 1970, the band began to record a musical adaptation of the biblical Book of Revelation, entitled 666.
 Koulouris, having finished his Greek army duty, rejoined the band.
 However, relations between the band members were declining, and things continued to worsen during the methodically slow recording process.

 Essentially, the ambitious double album was Vangelis's concept, created with an outside lyricist, Costas Ferris.
 The music Vangelis composed was much more psychedelic- and progressive rock-oriented than anything the band had done before.
 This did not sit well with the other band members, who wished to continue in the pop direction that had brought them success.
 Furthermore, Roussos was being groomed for a solo career, having recorded and released his first solo single "We Shall Dance" (with Sideras on drums) and his first solo album On the Greek Side of My Mind.

 Meanwhile, Vangelis turned his attention to recording the score for the 1970 French TV documentary L'Apocalypse des animaux, and worked on a single with his then-girlfriend Vilma Ladopoulou, performing with Koulouris under the pseudonym "Alpha Beta".
 By the time 666 was finally released almost two years later in June 1972, the band had already split up, despite having sold over 20 million records and remaining popular throughout Europe.

 Both Vangelis and Roussos pursued successful solo careers: Roussos had a thriving solo career as a pop singer, and Vangelis went on to become a highly regarded electronic music artist.
 Vangelis's work composing movie soundtracks brought him much success for the next three decades, including an Oscar for Chariots of Fire.
 Vangelis's other soundtracks include Ridley Scott's Blade Runner (1982), to which Roussos contributed vocals, 1492: Conquest of Paradise (1992) and Oliver Stone's Alexander (2004).
-Roussos died in 2015.

 Koulouris worked with both Roussos and Vangelis on occasion, while Sideras pursued a less successful solo career, releasing two albums and four singles after the break-up.
-As of 2017, Sideras still lived in Greece and performed with his band.
-Vangelis died in 2022.
+Roussos died in 2015, and Vangelis in 2022.